faiazamin/faiazamin.github.io/README.md

 #### Development
 - Participated in the development and maintainance of local rendering feature for Galaxy watches.
-- wrote unit test cases for my teams submodules and increased the code coverage from 50% to 84%.
+- Wrote unit test cases for my teams submodules and increased the code coverage from 50% to 84%.
 - Analyzed and fixed product life cycle (PLM) issues and static analysis issues for our code module.

 **Prompt Engineer @ Scale.AI (Outlier) (_March 2024 - November 2024_)**